mech/Learning-Notes/Design/Product/InterfaceDesign.md

 * We needn't all pray at the beautiful minimalist design altar.
 Design doesn't have to be precious.
 Toss out your assumptions and build what works best.

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.

+## Patterns

+* Patterns are especially important when redesigning an existing interface.
+They help find flaws in interactions and help you to understand what works best for your users.

+## Architecture

+* Firmitas (Durability) - A building should stand up robustly and remain in good condition.
+UI should function robustly and correctly and not say one thing and do it another way.
+Free of crashes.
+* Vtilitas (Utility) - Suitable for the purposes for which it is used.
+Material being used is different from conference room and houses for living.
+UI should accommodate and know what it's eventual purpose is.
+Do not use table list for everything.
+Different content need different UI layout.
+* Venvstas (Beauty) - it should be aesthetically pleasing.
+UI must be desirable.

 ## Value Proposition